CATHERINE REEF BIOGRAPHER AND RECIPIENT OF THE 2020 CHILDREN'S BOOK GUILD NONFICTION AWARDD

 Catherine was married and the mother of a young son and living near the nation's capital when she began to write books for young people.
 She received her first important recognition, the Joan G. Sugarman Children's Book Award, for Walt Whitman, in 1996.
 Other honors followed, including the 2001 Sydney Taylor Award for Sigmund Freud: Pioneer of the Mind and a 2010 Golden Kite Honor Award for Ernest Hemingway: A Writer's Life.
 Her titles have consistently appeared on annual lists of "best" and "notable" children's books.
 She is a member of the Children's Book Guild of Washington, D.C., Biographers International Organization, and the Society of Children's Book Writers and Illustrators.

-Today she lives in Maryland with her husband, photographer John Reef, and their Italian greyhound.
-Their son is all grown up.
+Today she lives in Maryland.
+Her son is all grown up.
 He is a musician and scholar.

 Author Catherine Reef is proud of the success she has earned through hard work, and she looks toward the future.
 "I have so many ideas for books that I want to write, and I get most excited by what's next," she has said.
 "This is because I truly love my work."